qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_theming.rst

 Icon Theme
 ==========

-This theme is to define which icon set is used and normally consists only of 3 main keys (title, resource and icons).
+This theme is to define which icon set is used and normally consists only of 2 main keys (title and aliases).

-The important one is the ``resource`` key which points the generator to the location of the icon set.
+The important one is the ``aliases`` key which points the generator to the location of the icon set.
 The ``icon`` alias, which is used to reference icons in qooxdoo applications, is set to the value of this key.
-The ``icons`` key is to define additional icons which are not part of the icon theme.
 As qooxdoo uses the free available `Tango <http://tango.freedesktop.org/Tango_Desktop_Project>`_ and `Oxygen <http://www.oxygen-icons.org>`_ icon sets it is not necessary to extend these.

 Complete code for the ``tango`` icon theme: